kawsarhussen16/Sprint-Challenge--Hash-BC/README.md

 During your challenge, you will be pulled aside by a PM for a 5 minute interview.
 During this interview, you will be expected to answer the following three questions:

   * 1. What is a blockchain and how does it work?
+  ** A blockchain is a distributed trustworthy verification - which means that it is ledger/transactions records are shared across a network of computers.
+  There are three principal technologies that combine to create a blockchain.
+1) private key cryptography (SHA256), 2) a distributed network with a shared ledger and 3) an incentive to service the network’s transactions, record-keeping and security. **

   * 2. What is an array and how does it work?
+  ** Array is a homogeneous collection of elements of same data types where the data types can be int, char, float etc….
+The elements of an array are numbered.
+We call that number the index of the array element.
+They are stored as a block of memory.

   * 3. What is a hash table and how does it work?
+  ** A hash table organizes data so you can quickly look up values for a given key.
+It stores pointers to records corresponding to a given index number.
+An entry in hash table is NIL if no existing phone number has hash function value equal to the index for the entry. **

+Here's a common one: instead of storing the actual values in our array, let's have each array slot hold a pointer to a linked list holding the counts for all the words that hash to that index

 You will receive points at the PM's discretion based on the following criteria: